atari2600tim/webtin/README.md

 ## Acknowledgements

-Many thanks to Scandum (tt++ dev), Eldakar and Tyrir from tintin discord server for the much appreciated insights.
+Many thanks to Scandum, Eldakar and Tyrir from tintin discord server for the much appreciated insights.